Bermuda Cruises 2018 - 2019

 - Experience life with the dolphins at Dolphin Quest Bermuda

-The smallest of Bermuda's cruise ports, St. George's Harbour, is located on St. George's Island.
-This port provides easy access to Bermuda's historical district and former capital, St. George.
-Named a UNESCO World Heritage site, St. George is a colonial village frozen in time.
+The smallest of Bermuda's cruise ports, St. George's Harbour provides easy access to Bermuda's historical district and former capital, St. George.
+Located on the northeast tip of the island, St. George is a colonial village frozen in time.
+It has been named a UNESCO World Heritage Site for its colonial architecture and well-preserved downtown.
 Expect beautiful, pastel-painted buildings separated by winding cobblestone streets.
 At the heart of the city lies King's Square, the picturesque main plaza containing the Town Hall, the Bermuda National Trust Museum and other historical buildings.Highlights of St. George

 Book Now If you need any more information on Bermuda cruises, do not hesitate to call our cruise experts at 1-888-665-8208.
 Looking for the cruise around the world?
 Call today and find out more about our Bahamas cruises.
 If you have a short time until you travel, then browse through our last minute cruise deals or our 3 day cruises.
 All cruises are available through our cruise experts or on our homepage.